pereira0x/DinoBot/README.md

 </p>

 ## About The Project
-FastColabCopy is a Python script for parallel (multi-threading) copying of files between two locations.
-Currently developed for Google-Drive to Google-Drive transfers using Google-Colab.
-This script frequently achieves 10-50x speed improvements when copying numerous small files.
+DinoBot is a Python script for playing the Dinosaur Game (also known as the Chrome Dino).
+It has the option to control the game with your hand through a video capture device (already implemented), and the option to play it AFK using a bot.

 ## Importing